skarlekar/smart-quora/README.md

 	    ./startFabric.sh
 	    ./createPeerAdminCard.sh
 	```
-10. Verify that the Hyperledger Fabric environment started successfully by running the following:
+10. You can also verify that your Hyperledger Fabric environment started successfully by running the following:
 	```
 	docker ps
 	```